9/11 Ground Zero Produces Delayed Cancers

 However, should a person have other immunosuppression and/or a build up of other toxins within the body, then their immune system will likely not be able to remove any cell malignancies related to the exposure.
 They will have an increased risk of cancer, and the exposure helped increase that risk.

 Yet this increased risk will not significantly increase the short-term incidence of cancer because their exposure levels were not long-term.
 In these cases, their cancer rates would correspond to their accumulated toxin exposures along with their relative immunity over those years.
-Thus we might find in 15-20 years that those who were exposed to the WTC bombing cloud might have elevated risks of cancer due to their short-term exposures, but that increased level would likely be masked by the more long-term exposures each person would have had since.
+Thus we might find in 15-20 years that those who were exposed to the ground zero cloud might have elevated risks of cancer due to their short-term exposures, but that increased level would likely be masked by the more long-term exposures each person would have had since.

 These long-term exposures include air pollutants, formaldehydes, toxins in foods and so forth.
 And their ability to remove those toxins would overlay that long-term exposure.